Refinishing a Martha Washington Sewing Table in a Custom Blend of General Finishes Milk Paint

 The natural color of the wood was beautiful as-is, so I simply sealed it with General Finishes Arm-R-Seal oil based polyurethane in Semi Gloss.

-I opted for a Semi Gloss sheen because I wanted more of a handsome finish on this piece.
-I thought it matched the stately green paint color and new hardware nicely.
+The last step was to finish the drawers with a Semi Gloss sheen, because I a more stately and handsome finish.
+I thought it matched the custom green Milk Paint and new hardware nicely.

 Staging the Martha Washington Sewing Table for Christmas